 A Tutorial on Repaying Your Student Loans

-Understanding student loans is hard enough, but repaying them can be even more confusing.
+Understanding student loans is hard, but repaying them doesn't have to be confusing.

-After a student graduates or drops below half-time enrollment, his or her loan will enter a grace period before repayment begins.
+After a student graduates or drops below half-time enrollment, their loan will enter a grace period before repayment begins.
 Typically the grace period is 6 months, but some loans have a longer grace period.

 The lender will send the borrower a coupon book or monthly statement that specifies the monthly payment on the loan.
 The monthly payment will be calculated through a process called loan amortization.
 This determines the monthly payment amount that is sufficient to pay the interest and repay the principal balance over the term of the loan.